Additional Information#

 }

-A struct storing radiation pattern for a given antenna element, for either a built-in or a custom antenna type.
+A struct storing a radiation pattern for a given antenna element, for either a built-in or a custom antenna type.
 The current version only supports patterns at a single frequency.

 Member